-Name Director's Experience Special Responsibilities Mr Deshao Chen Mr Chen has over 20 years' experience in accounting and finance, especially in the energy industry.
-He holds a Master degree of Economics and has worked as a senior manager for China General Nuclear Power Group since 2004.
-He is currently the Chief Financial Officer of CGNPC Uranium Resources Corporation.
-Mr Chen does not currently hold directorships of other public Australian companies.
+Name Director's Experience Special Responsibilities Mr Fei He Mr He is an experienced senior executive in utility and energy industry.
+He holds a Master degree in Civil and Commercial Law from Renmin University of China.
+He has worked as a senior executive for China General Nuclear Power Corporation since 2011.
+He is currently the Deputy General Manager of CGNPC Uranium Resources Co., Ltd. Directorship of other listed companies: None.
 Non-Executive Chairman Mr Shuqing Xiao Mr Xiao is a geologist with over 15 years' experience in earth science and mineral exploration, predominantly in the uranium industry.
 He holds a Master degree of Science and has worked for a number of mineral research institute and companies.
 He has extensive experience in mineral analysis, exploration, mining and project management and worked in Energy Metals from March 2013 to February 2016 as a project geologist.
-Mr Xiao does not currently hold directorships of other public Australian companies.
+Directorship of other listed companies: None.
 Managing Director Mr Lindsay Dudfield Mr Dudfield is a qualified geologist with 40 years' experience exploring for gold and base metals in Australia and overseas, including close involvement with a number of greenfields discoveries.
 Member of the AusIMM, SEG, AIG and GSA.
 He is currently an Executive Director of Jindalee Resources Limited.
-Other public company directorships held by Mr Dudfield over the last three years are: Jindalee Resources Limited - current; Alchemy Resources Limited - current.
-Non-executive Director Ms Jan Macpherson Ms Macpherson has extensive experience in executive management, legal, commercial and corporate governance.
+Directorship of other listed companies: Jindalee Resources Limited - current; Alchemy Resources Limited - current.
+Non-Executive Director Ms Jan Macpherson Ms Macpherson has extensive experience in executive management, legal, commercial and corporate governance.
 She worked for Arc Infrastructure Pty Ltd (formerly Brookfield Rail Pty Ltd) ("Arc") as its General Counsel and Company Secretary from March 2015 until October 2018.
 Since then she had been the Legal and Commercial Manager for Duro Felguera Australia Pty Ltd until 31 December 2019.
 Before she joined Arc, she worked as a senior executive for various exploration and energy companies.
-Ms Macpherson is a fellow of the AICD and the Australian Governance Institute and does not currently hold any directorships of other public Australian companies.
-Non-executive Director Mr Zimin Zhang Non-executive Director Ms Junmei Xu Ms Xu is a qualified accountant with nearly 15 years' experience in accounting and finance.
+Ms Macpherson is a fellow of the AICD and the Australian Governance Institute.
+Directorship of other listed companies: None.
+Non-Executive Director Mr Zhe Xu Mr Xu is an experienced engineer and a senior manager in the nuclear power industry.
+He holds a Master degree of Business Administration of Nankai University of China and a Bachelor degree of Mechatronic Engineering from the University of Jinan of China.
+He has worked as a senior manager for CGNPC URC since 2011.
+He is currently the Director of Resources Business Department of CGNPC Uranium Resources Co., Ltd. Directorship of other listed companies: None.
+Non-Executive Director Ms Junmei Xu Ms Xu is a qualified accountant with 15 years' experience in accounting and finance.
 She holds a Master of Management degree in Business Administration from Tsinghua University, China and has worked as a senior manager for CGNPC URC since 2013.
 Prior to joining the CGNPC URC, she was an audit manager of KPMG LLP.
-Ms Xu does not currently hold directorships of other public Australian companies.
-Non-executive Director Mr Zhe Gao Mr Gao is a senior corporate manager with over 20 years' experience in finance and investment.
+Directorship of other listed companies: None.
+Non-Executive Director Mr Zhe Gao Mr Gao is a senior corporate manager with over 20 years' experience in finance and investment.
 He graduated from the University of New South Wales and holds a Master degree of Commerce.
 Before he joined the KangDe Group (the second largest shareholder of EME) in 2015, Mr Gao had worked for a number of large corporations, such as CITIC Logistics Co Ltd and HINA Investment Group & Maple Valley Investment CITIC Co, participating in various projects of capital raising, management consulting and fund management.
 In his early career, he worked as an auditor in a Big-Four international accounting firm.
 He has extensive experience in finance, fund raising, commercial negotiation and corporate management.
-Mr Gao is currently the Executive Assistant to the CEO of KangDe Group.
-Non-executive Director
+Mr Gao is currently a senior executive of KangDe Group.
+Directorship of other listed companies: None.
+Non-Executive Director